 Overall, there are several reasons but one that stands out is that most designations in the financial services industry are not university degree programs…they are certificate programs created by organizations; each organization competing for its own survival, shelf space in the advisor’s and the public’s eyes and don’t forget about revenue.

-Granted, if an advisor has a designation at least it proves that he or she has some level of education in the field of financial services, right?
-Or maybe it proves that they can study and take tests incredibly well but still not understand how to dispense financial advice?
+Granted, if an advisor has a designation at least it proves that he or she has some level of education in the field of financial services.
+Or maybe it proves that they can study and take tests incredibly well but they still may not understand how to dispense financial advice.

 To be a Medical Doctor (MD), one will attend not only four years of undergraduate school but an additional four years of medical school, then a licensing exam and two years of residency.
 No degree is needed to become a financial advisor.
 No certificate is required to be a financial advisor.